dag-andersen/PCPP-course/Assignment6/week12/Solution.md

  - Thread 1 decrement the size of the set
  - Thread 2 remove 42 from the set (properly fails?)
  - Thread 2 decrement the size of the set

+ ## 12.3

+ Wrapping the method `Collections.synchronizedSet(Set<T> s)` around the HashSet works by synchronizing the whole collection.
+This could potentially have a negative impact on performance with all the locks, but it does prevent the interleavings from the previous exercises from happening.